Scrawach/Day-of-year-calc/README.md

 # DAY OF YEAR CALCULATOR
-This is realization day of year calculator without divide blocks.
+This is my realization of day of year calculator without divide blocks.
+Only combinational logic.